Buffalo Rider

 Buffalo Rider is a 1976 American Western film co-directed by John Fabian, George Lauris and Dick Robinson.
-The films character of Buffalo Jones bears no relation to Charles "Buffalo" Jones who the producers did not know existed until years after.
+The film's character of Buffalo Jones bears no relation to Charles "Buffalo" Jones who the producers did not know existed until years after.

 Plot

 Buffalo Rider Tells the story of a man named Buffalo Jones with Rick Guinn playing the role of Jones.
 Jones is depicted as a loner who tames and rides a buffalo and hunts down murderous buffalo hunters.